wandyezj/wandyezj.github.io/docs/_posts/2022-05-05-github-contributions.md

 push the change to the remote
 > git push --force

+## Merge another repository and preserve history

+These commands merge the remote repositories changes into the existing repository and preserve history.

+> git checkout main

+> git remote add remoteother url

+> git fetch remoteother

+> git merge remoteother/main --allow-unrelated-histories

+> git remote rm remoteother

+Use git mv to move files into position.
+This works better when there is less in the history.

+When merging the pull request make that the merge preserves all commits.

 ## Typical Flow

 Typical flow for making changes to a project when you can create a branch and push to the project directly.